myclevorname/narser/README.md

 NOTE: Not to be confused with the [Narser](https://github.com/Nacorpio/Narser) parser generator, which is 9 years old.

-TODO: ask if it is okay to use the name because stuff and things and stepping on toes
+TODO: Add more stuff here

+IF you want to run the tests, first run `mkdir src/tests/empty`.